pasTa4667/aldesco-plugin/README.md

 **5. Visualize Spoon AST**: Open a file to be visualized and either run the command in the `Command Palette` to visualize the entire file or right-click a line of a method or element to visualize the Spoon AST of the selected element.

 **6. Set a Chain and Match Folder**: A Chain can be set by either right-clicking a CLASS File in the VS Code Explorer or by running the command in the `Command Palette` and choosing a CLASS File in the File Explorer.
-The Chain can also be set by directly by providing the absolute path of a Chain inside the aldesco-extension [Settings](#extension-settings).
+The Chain can also be set by directly by providing the absolute path of a Chain inside the aldesco-extension [Settings](#settings).
 To view the current Chain, run the **Show current Chain** command in the `Command Palette`.
 Lastly, right-click or select a folder with the **Match Folder with Chain** command and match the folder with the currently selected Chain.

 ![Set Chain and Match Folder](media/match_feature.mp4)

-## Command List {#command-list}
+## Command List
 The most important commands have been described above.
 Here is a list of all the commands available.

 1. **Visualizer: Open Visualizer**